biomage-org/developer-docs/restore-cognito.md

 If the user pool does not exist anymore you should create a new one.
 The user pool cloudformation is defined in the iac repository in the file called
 `cognito-case-insensitive.yaml`.
 You can trigger the Cloudformation to create the pool again by opening a new PR in the repository with the file modified
 (add a new line to the file).
-After merging, the user pool should be created again.
+After merging, the stack will be synchronised and the user pool should be created again.

 **Restoring Users**
 Once you have a .json file with the users and an existing user pool you can use the npm package again to restore the users into a cognito pool.